 - Physical and online campuses serve Silicon Valley, the Monterey Bay area and students across the globe.

 - Established resource network provides practicum placements, careers and student support.

-- Accreditation for all degrees is by the Western Association of Schools and Colleges.
+- Accreditation for all degrees is by the WASC Senior Colleges and Universities Commission (WSCUC).

 - Culturally-relevant clinical training for international students that combines distance learning with local training in the student's country.